Bacterial Transformation and DNA Restriction Analysis

 Teacher Professional Development in Genetics and Biotechnology

-This experiment illustrates the direct link between an organism's genetic complement (genotype) and its observable characteristics (phenotype).
-Students introduce a gene for antibiotic resistance into the bacterium E. coli.
-Following overnight incubation, transformed bacteria are compared to unexposed bacteria for their ability to grow in the presence of ampicillin.
+This experiment illustrates the direct link between an organism's genetic complement (genotype) and its observable characteristics (phenotype), and demonstrates how genetic engineering is used to produce human proteins such as insulin.
+In this lab you will introduce genes for antibiotic resistance and fluorescence into the bacterium E. coli.
+Following overnight incubation, transformed bacteria can be compared to control bacteria for their ability to grow in the presence of ampicillin and glow when exposed to UV light.

 DNA Restriction Analysis

 This experiment demonstrates that DNA can be precisely manipulated and that it behaves as predicted by the Watson-Crick structure.
-Students use restriction enzymes, the scissors of molecular biologists, to cut DNA from the bacteriophage lambda.
-The resulting DNA fragments are analyzed by agarose gel electrophoresis.
+You will use restriction enzymes, the scissors of molecular biologists, to cut bacteriophage lambda DNA.
+The resulting DNA fragments will then be analyzed by agarose gel electrophoresis.
+Through comparison of DNA digest patterns and restriction maps, you will be able to identify a “mystery” enzyme.

 *Participants will receive a Certificate of Completion and CTLE hours.